 Grouping for effectiveness

 Components can be grouped logically.
 For example, components can be grouped into workplaces, stations, exhibits.
 The designations are freely selectable.
 Groups can then be further grouped to any level of nesting, for example to rooms, floors, halls.
-This is not only for clarity but also simplifies many processes.
-“333 Turn off components” becomes “Turn off hall”
+This is not only for clarity, but also simplifies many processes.
+“Switch off 333 components” becomes “Switch off hall”.

 Extensive recording of status changes

-On the one hand, logging helps to identify a systematic behind system changes, e.g. B. if a component fails at the same time every day or always after a certain number of operating hours.
+Logging helps to identify a systematic behind system changes, e.g. if a component fails every day at the same time or always after a certain number of operating hours.
 Furthermore, statistical statements can be made about technical components that can be of interest when purchasing a new one.
 Since logging data can quickly become extensive, numerous filter options are available for evaluation.

 Control everything with a button click or a separate button for everything.
 User interfaces can be put together as you wish.
 The controls (buttons, sliders, etc.) can be connected directly to the end device or component or serve as a trigger for media control.
 Of course, the dashboard interfaces work on desktop and mobile devices.

 Switching on and off – time-controlled or manual

 All components and groups with the corresponding protocol can be switched individually.
 In case of manual switching, the administrator acts via the web frontend or authorized persons can trigger a button in the dashboard.
 The circuit can of course also be automated, so that all switching operations are controlled by scheduling.

 Scheduling – time periods individually adjustable